rhaakoth/polybar/multi-monitor-with-transparency by haakoth/README.md

 Using multi monitor/single config

 The launcher.sh will handle a single monitor, or three monitors.
-This was designed for a specific solution to a laptop with 2 external monitors, and matches primary, HDMI-0 and eDP-1-1.
+This was designed for a laptop with 2 external monitors, and matches primary, HDMI-0 and eDP-1-1.
 You will need to edit for your hardware/use.

 A launch.sh.simple is included for single monitor only.